El Paso & Southwestern Railroad No. 1: Preservation

 In 1903, it was retired, and around 1909, Locomotive No. 1 was overhauled, painted, and put on display in Downtown El Paso at the intersection of Stanton and Franklin streets.
 In 1939, the engine was used in the film Let Freedom Ring, starring Nelson Eddy and Virginia Bruce.

 In 1960, Southern Pacific Railroad donated it to the University of Texas at El Paso who displayed it near the Centennial Museum and Chihuahuan Desert Gardens.
 The bell clapper was removed because students would ring it to disturb the slumber of residents in nearby dorms.
 In 1968, El Paso Historical Society and the Junior Chamber of Commerce raised money to build a shelter to protect this important national treasure from the elements.

-Restoration

 In October 1999, the engine was officially recognized as a National Trust for Historic Preservation Save America’s Treasures project.
 In 2001 more than $1.1 million of Texas State Transportation Commission and local matching funds were allocated for the removal and restoration of the locomotive.
 The engine was removed from the Centennial Museum in 2002, and placed in a warehouse where it was cosmetically restored.
 As part of the restoration work, the bell clapper was returned on June 20, 2002, and reinstalled.
 The restored engine was placed in the Railroad and Transportation Museum of El Paso in 2003.